Rhine: The classic bike trail in 6 days

 3. day Oberwesel - Koblenz 45 km

-In the morning you reach St. Goar and here you can climb the Loreley.
+In the morning you reach St. Goar, here you can climb the Loreley.
 A hiking trail leads up and gives you the beautiful view of the narrowest place in the romantic Rhine valley.
 Here is the heart of the UNESCO World Heritage Site Upper Middle Rhine Valley.
 The worthwhile visitor center on the Loreley offers interesting insights into the history, nature and culture of the region as well as the myth of the Loreley.
 Back on the shore the cycle path continues to Boppard.
 Here it is turbulent, but you can also use the chairlift to the Vierseenblick to escape in woody quiet heights and once again enjoy the view of the Rhine Valley.
 Or visit the well-preserved Marksburg and Castle Stolzenfels on the way to the Deutsche Eck (German corner) in Koblenz where you will finish this day.

 4. day Koblenz - Bad Honnef 55 km

-Relaxed spa resorts and inviting vine villages are competing for your visit today.
+Relaxed spa resorts and inviting vine villages are inviting for your visit today.
 Also thermal baths and beer gardens want to spoil the cyclists.
 Or take a break from the bike and the saddle and enjoy a piece of the Rhine from a boat from the water.
 Between Koblenz and Bad Honnef everything is possible for you!
 For those interested in history, a visit to the museum "Brücke von Remagen" is worth a visit before strolling comfortably through the pedestrian zone of Bad Honnef.
 Enjoy nice cafes and pretty half-timbered houses.

 5. day Bad Honnef - Cologne 42 km

 At the foot of the Siebengebirge you will pass Bad Godesberg today.
 You will be amazed by the Drachenfelsen, 250m over the Rhine.
 Here you can take an exciting trip to the summit with the Drachenfelsbahn, the oldest cogwheel railway in Germany.
-The old capital of Bonn is also on your way and attracts a lot of sightseeing, before the Cologne cathedra is in the field of view.
+The old capital of Bonn is also on your way and attracts a lot of sightseeing, before the Cologne cathedral is in the field of view.
 The tour today is not too long, so you can reach your hotel in the city center at an early stage and still have time to admire the many sights of Cologne.

 6. day Cologne departure